Slick9000/natsuka/README.md

 <br/>

-**note: the more specific your search query is, the better the chance of finding the song**
+**note: the more specific your search query is, the better the chance of finding the song (bestmatch)**
 ```
 [*] Checking for required dependencies...